 This finding is not surprising given how common and widely used these LC materials are in projects.
 UF bricks have comparable conductivities to fired brick products and are more vapour permeable, which can improve indoor air quality.
-When compared to its counterpart, the production of UF bricks emits 80% less CO2 into the atmosphere, and its end-of-life impact is much lower because it can be recycled with minimal energy use (Muheise-Araalia and Pavia, 2021).
+When compared to its counterpart, the production of UF bricks emits 80% less CO2 into the atmosphere and its end-of-life impact is much lower because it can be recycled with minimal energy use (Muheise-Araalia and Pavia, 2021).
 Reclaimed products and alternative concrete materials are more commonly used than unconventional materials such as GL timber.
-According to the literature (Ohueri et al., 2020), these findings were lower than the public awareness of the impact of climate on Singaporeans (94.9%) and those respondents (95.4%) strongly support Singapore's transition to an LC economy (National Climate Change Secretariat Singapore, 2019).
+According to Ohueri, Enegbuma and Habil (2019), these findings were lower than the public awareness of the impact of climate on Singaporeans (94.9%) and those respondents (95.4%) strongly support Singapore, 2019).
 According to replies in Table 5, UF bricks (16.2%) were the most considered LC materials, followed by precast HFS and SI panels at 13.5% and 9.5%, respectively.